oortsang/ISP_baseline_fork/README.md

 ```

 ## Demos
-Demos for these models can be found in the `colabs` folder.
+Demos for these models can be found in the `examples` folder.

-## Comments on the uncompressed and compressed rotationally equivariant models
--Using the warmup_cosine_decay_schedule scheduler to train the two models yields much better results (compared to the exponential_decay scheduler used in the TensorFlow codes).